apache/brpc/docs/en/server.md

 ## pthread mode

 User code(client-side done, server-side CallMethod) runs in bthreads with 1MB stacksize by default.
-But some of them cannot run in bthreads, namely:
+But some of them cannot run in bthreads:

-- JNI checks stack layout and cannot be run in bthreads.
+- JNI code checks stack layout and cannot be run in bthreads.
-- Extensively use pthread-local to pass session-level data to all sorts of functions.
-Store data into pthread-local before a RPC and expect the data read after RPC to equal to the one stored.
-These usages are problematic in bthreads which may switch to another pthread after resuming.
-As a contrast, although tcmalloc uses pthread/LWP-local as well, calls to malloc do not depend on each other, which is safe.
+- The user code extensively use pthread-local to pass session-level data across functions.
+If there's a synchronous RPC call or function calls that may block bthread, the resumed bthread may land on a different pthread which does not have the pthread-local data that users expect to have.
+As a contrast, although tcmalloc uses pthread(or LWP)-local as well, the code inside has nothing to do with bthread, which is safe.

 brpc offers pthread mode to solve the issues.
 When **-usercode_in_pthread** is turned on, user code will be run in pthreads.
 Functions that would block bthreads block pthreads.